pantrypoints/sp/content/en/superphysics/principles/definitions.md

 Gravitational Signature | the unique code or idea that is the basis for the discrete entity.
 In a living body, this manifests as its DNA
-Humor | Ability to make connections from seemingly unconnected things (Bashar) Idea | a node created by metaphysical waves that bunch up and persist together (from the netaphysical point of view) Ideology | a system of beliefs built around a centeral idea Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
+Humor | Ability to make connections from seemingly unconnected things (Bashar) Idea | a node created by metaphysical waves that bunch up and persist together (from the netaphysical point of view) Ideation | a reflection on the structure of the compound emotion into its components in order to get the whole picture or understanding of being
+Ideology | a system of beliefs built around a central idea Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
 Also generally adharmic since Existence is Positive.
 Instant | The minimum moment of time (Descartes, Principles of Philosophy)